jobyko/Be-Secure.github.io/docs/besec_info/contribute.md

 ### Use a Consistent Coding Style
-You must follow the coding standard described in the [BeSman review Checklist](./checklist.md).
+You must follow the coding standard described in the [Be-Secure review Checklist](./checklist.md).

-### License
-Any contributions you make will be under the Apache License 2.0 Software License.
-In short, when you submit code changes, your submissions are understood to be under the same [Apache License 2.0](./license.md) that covers the project.
-Feel free to contact the maintainers if that's a concern.
-By contributing, you agree that your contributions will be licensed under its Apache License 2.0.